Heading to the Festival

 What educational opportunities does PSF offer?

 In 2000, PSF created The Linny Fowler WillPower Tour.
-WillPower is comprised of a group of experienced actors and teachers that travel to schools in Pennsylvania, New Jersey, and Delaware through the fall season.
+WillPower is comprised of a group of experienced actors and teachers that travel to schools in Pennsylvania, New Jersey, and Delaware.
 PSF is one of 40 professional theatre companies selected to participate in Shakespeare for a New Generation, bringing the finest productions of Shakespeare to thousands of middle and high school students in communities across the United States.

 Where are the actors and technicians from?